· · ·

 This slow cooker pork loin roast is an amazing pork tenderloin and one of those easy dinner recipes for busy weeknights.
 When it comes to slow cooker meals this crockpot pork tenderloin is one of those easy dinners for the whole family.

-Be sure to grab your meat thermometer to check the internal temperature on the crock pot pork tenderloin.
-This pork loin recipe is an easy recipe that you can cook all day on the low setting.
+Be sure to grab your meat thermometer to check the internal temperature.
+This pork loin recipe is an easy recipe that you can cook all day on the low setting (8 hours).
+I have also cooked it in about 3.5 hours on the high setting when I didn’t start cooking early enough.

 The best part for me is the broiling at the end.
 It’s both crispy AND soft.
 The best of both worlds!